ShahzebL/ROMP/README.md

   ```

 2. Compress
-  - Assume the file name of the image you want to compress is INPUT_IMAGE, do:
+  - Assume the filename of the JPEG image you want to compress is INPUT_IMAGE, and you want to name the output compressed image ROMP_IMAGE:
    ```
    /opt/libjpeg-turbo/bin/jpegtran -encode TABLES INPUT_IMAGE ROMP_IMAGE
    ```
-  - ROMP_IMAGE is the compressed image
   - for L-ROMP, specify those two additional parameters you used for training in float:
    ```
    /opt/libjpeg-turbo-lossy/bin/jpegtran -encode TABLES RATE_THESHOLD PERCEPTUAL_THRESHOLD INPUT_IMAGE ROMP_IMAGE